digital-pet/authl/README.md

 - /listunauth - lists all users who have started but not completed auth

 ### Admin
 - /roleupall &lt;password> - goes through the DB and re-assigns the goon role to all members of the discord who have previously authenticated.
 Use sparingly, for example if you have to delete and re-create the role.
+The password is to prevent unintended activations as this is very heavy on the discord API.
 - /purge &lt;userid> - removes a goon from the database entirely.
 Useful if they're switching discord accounts.